AndrewBMartin/CsvToTab/README.md

 # CsvToTab
-Convert GMPL csv files to AMPL tab files
+Convert GMPL csv files to AMPL tab files.

 Convert all the csv files associated with a GMPL model in a particular directory to AMPL format .tab files